QZJGeorge/Ego-Spatial-Sense/F1Tenth-Racing/README.md

 # F1Tenth Racing Simulation

 ## Prerequisites
-Make sure you have [Anaconda](https://docs.anaconda.com/getting-started/) installed before proceeding.
+We recommend using [Anaconda](https://docs.anaconda.com/getting-started/) to manage the environment.
+Alternatively, you may use a standard Python 3.10 setup.

-## 1. Create a Virtual Conda Environment
+## 1. Create a Virtual Conda Environment (Optional)
-Create a new environment named `f1tenth` with python 3.10:
+Create a new environment named `f1tenth`:

 ```bash
 # create conda envivornment